Shorzinator/Shorzinator/README.md

 ## Welcome, to my GitHub Profile
 - 🎓 I'm a Junior in College (6th semester).
-- 🥋 I’m working on developing Data-related skills like Analysis, Simulation, Predictions, etc.
+- 🥋 I’m working on developing skills related to Data Science and Engineering, AI, and Big Data.
-- 🌱 I’m currently learning how to make machine learning models and deep learning.
+- 🌱 I’m currently learning about NLP and deep learning.
 - 👯 I’m looking to collaborate on projects related to Data Science and Machine Learning.
 - 🎮 Fun fact: I love to play action-adventure games.
 - 💎 2021 Goals: Learn, apply and disseminate knowledge.